Time is how you spend your love

 • Available for single bookings

-• Duration: ± 110 minutes, different versions possible (with/without lighting design also possible)
+• Duration: different versions possible, original version is 150 minutes (with/without lighting design also possible)

 • small/middle size venue or festivals